mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 0.81 =
+This version simply tightens down the 0.8 UI.

 = 0.8 =
 This version adds the ability to create campaigns from blog posts.